FAIR-by-Design-Demo/MVS-debug/resources/index.md

 ## Objectives

-- Describe key skills and competences for roles that enable researchers, professionals, and stakeholders to practice Open Science
+- Describe key skills and competences for roles that enable researchers, professionals, and stakeholders to practice Open Science.

 ## Target audience: Learning materials developers